 Hypochlorous Acid Uses that Might Surprise You

-At Force of Nature, we’ve harnessed the power of hypochlorous acid by miniaturizing the electrolyzed water technology to fit on your countertop.
-Our small appliance with its patented electrolyzer converts tap water, plus a capsule of salt, water and vinegar, into a powerful multi-purpose cleaner and deodorizer that’s just as effective as conventional cleaners but with no harmful chemicals, residues or fumes.
-So it’s gentle enough to use around your kids and pets.
-And because it has so many uses, you can use Force of Nature to replace deodorizers, bleach, kitchen, bath, glass and rug cleaners.
-Learn more in this little video.
+At Force of Nature, we’ve harnessed the commercial-cleaning power of hypochlorous acid, but sized it for use at home by miniaturizing the electrolyzed water technology to fit on your countertop.
+At just 9 cents per ounce (an 80% savings when you switch to Force of Nature), our small appliance electrolyzes tap water and our capsules of salt, water and vinegar into a powerful multi-purpose cleaner and EPA-registered disinfectant that’s just as effective as conventional cleaners – but with no harmful chemicals, residues or fumes.
+It’s gentle enough to use around children and animals and is on the EPA’s List of Disinfectants for Use Against SARS-CoV-2, the cause of COVID-19.

 Force of Nature can be used to replace deodorizers, bleach, kitchen, bath, glass, and rug cleaners.
 Learn more about how Force of Nature kills viruses and how to use Force of Nature on virtually every surface of your home or shop for your Force of Nature starter kit.